Emergency Tech Essentials for Your Home

 Back-up light bulb

 Beyond lanterns and flashlights, you can also make sure you have a few light bulbs that have their own backup battery pack.
-The Sengled Everbright LED Light Bulb ($20 per bulb) charges through the light fixture, so it's always charged, and will continue to work for up to 3.5 hours after a power outage.
-The bulb products 500 lumens (40 watt equivalent) of warm white light and has an expect lifespan of 25,000 hours.
+The GE LED+ Battery Backup bulb ($14.99 on Target) charges through the light fixture, so it's always charged, and will continue to work for up to 5 hours at 95 lumens after a power outage.
+The bulb produces 760 lumens (60 watt equivalent) of soft white light and has an expect lifespan of 15,000 hours (13.7 years based on 3 hours per day).

 If you need to keep on more than the lights, you'll need a home generator.
-We recommend the Honda EU2000i ($999 on Amazon), which delivers 3.4 -8 hours of run time per gallon of gas for two 120-volt appliances [2000W max.
+We recommend the Honda EU2000i ($1,159.95 on Honda, $1,0009.00 on HomeDepot), which delivers 3.4 -8 hours of run time per gallon of gas for two 120-volt appliances [2000W max.
 (16.7A) ,1600W rated (13.3A)], including your refrigerator, coffee maker, hair dryer, air conditioner or microwave oven.
 If you want access to water, hot water and heat, you'll need to step up to a more powerful model and professional installation.

-For a lower cost, low-tech option, consider the LifeSTraw Personal Water Filter ($20 on Amazon).
+For a lower cost, low-tech option, consider the LifeStraw Personal Water Filter ($19.95 on LifeStraw, check price on Amazon).
 Each straw removes 99.9999% of waterborn bacteria, which surpasses the EPA standards for water filters.
 Plus it removes 99.9% of waterborn parasites.
 Each straw filters up to 1000 liters of contaminated water.

-[storm warning sign via BigStockPhoto, Midland, Eton, Cobra, CVLIFE, Mpowerd, Sengled, Honda, SteriPen]
+[storm warning sign via BigStockPhoto, Midland, Eton, Cobra, ThruNite, MPOWERED, GE, Honda, SteriPen]